A-Helberg/adlet/docs/creating_aws_keys.md

 # Creating a bucket

-AWS buckets are analogous to folders, you will only need one bucket per instance of Adlet that you want to run.
+AWS buckets are analogous to folders.

 Once you are logged in to the console, find the